er0080/Crowcoin/roadmap/README.md

 #### Asset Support

 Crowcoin will be a hard fork that extends Crow to include the ability to issue and transfer assets.
-The expected release of asset capabilities will be approximately seven months after the release of RVN.
+The expected release of asset capabilities will be approximately seven months after the release of CROW.
 Crow will be extended to allow issuing, reissuing, and transfer of assets.
 Assets can be reissuable or limited to a set supply at the point of issuance.
-The cost to create assets will be 500 RVN to create any qty of an asset.
+The cost to create assets will be 500 CROW to create any qty of an asset.
 Each asset name must be unique.
 Asset names will be limited to A-Z and 0-9, '_' and '.' and must be at least three characters long.
 The '.' and the '_' cannot be the first, or the last character, or be consecutive.

 Examples of valid assets:
 THE_GAME